 2. Small Forests, Big Impact: Innovation and entrepreneurship in ‘glocal’ wood supply chains

-Recent years have seen a surge of interest in local, small-scale enterprise connected to community management and forest product innovations.
+Recent years have seen a surge of interest in local, small-scale enterprise connected to community management, skillful hands-on work, and forest product innovations.
 This theme explores recent case studies in small-scale wood production in several North American locations, as well as applications in Europe and the tropics.
-Reducing forest impact while empowering entrepreneurs and smaller landholders to revitalize rural economies and access global markets.
+We'll examine this range of ways to reduce forest impact while empowering entrepreneurs and smaller landholders to revitalize rural economies and access global markets.

 3. Upcycling Trees: Cities and the wood reclamation revolution

 A combination of urban entrepreneurship, cutting-edge technologies, and a focus on urban natures have created opportunities to combine the energy and resources of cities with their often-untapped stock of wood and trees.
 A city like NYC disposes of over 20,000 tons of wood waste per year.
 From nanotechnology to urban sawmills, this theme explores how wood waste can become an opportunity for new jobs, inclusive leadership development, and innovation in cities.